 The researchers found that standing burned only 9 more calories per hour than sitting, the equivalent of a stalk of celery.
-This suggests that standing desks may be a viable option for weight loss.
+This suggests that standing desks may not be a viable option for weight loss.

 Researchers from the University of Bath led the study.
 It was published online ahead of print on November 8, 2018, in Medicine & Science in Sports & Exercise.